 There’s a spot on my apartment floor that creaks when you step on it.

 On the outside it looks like the normal faded “wood” laminate that they’ve placed all around the living room and kitchen.
 I’ve covered up most of the discolorations and blemishes that aren’t natural, or don’t fit the aesthetic of the overall apartment, with multicolored oriental rugs: the same type of worn and faded rugs that adorn art gallery floors and mid century “new bohemian” style houses.
-I write this piece sitting between a mother-in-law’s tongue and a 7 foot tall bamboo shoot; Dorothea (named by my girlfriend) and Jack respectively.
+I write this piece sitting between a mother-in-law’s tongue and a 7 foot tall bamboo shoot.
 When im not writing at this mid century schoolhouse desk, im normally editing my portrait photography sessions on the PC here.
 I have apple crates for bookshelves and an electric blue velvet couch.
 I’m sort of a millennial stereotype.
 But i really do love my apartment, so for now i’ll take on the ‘blipster’ mantle.